-Social justice is based on principles of human-rights and fairness.
+Social Justice is also based on principles of human-rights and fairness.
 It recognises the systemic causes of disadvantage.
-It seeks to remove barriers to enable every individual to participate fully and equally in society, regardless of gender, age, race, ethnicity, religion, culture or ability.
+It seeks to remove barriers to enable every individual to fully and equally participate in society, regardless of gender, age, race, ethnicity, religion, culture or disability.